 Charlie looks after and maintains the recognisable red skirts for NCO.
 She has previously worked in the theatre in wardrobe both for musical productions and straight productions in the West End of London, touring and Bristol.
 Charlie trained in wardrobe at The Bristol Old Vic Theatre School and studied Bespoke and Manufacturing Tailoring at London College of Fashion.
 She likes horse riding, walking, going to the theatre and listening to music.

 Vicky is delighted to join NCO this year.
 She has over 15 years of senior-level experience in development work for a variety of arts charities including Barbican Centre and English National Opera.
 Vicky's role will focus on fundraising for our work.
 Vicky loves music and also enjoys art and design exhibitions, reading, running and poker.

-Angela is responsible for managing the smooth running of the administrative and operational aspects of the 6 Regional Orchestras rehearsals and concerts.
-Angela has a keen interest in the arts, having studied ballet and is a qualified dancing teacher in Modern Jazz.
+Angela is responsible for managing the planning, administration and delivery of the senior orchestra courses and concerts, and supporting the operational requirements.
+Angela has worked for NCO since 2012, previously in the role of Regional Orchestras Manager, and has a keen interest in the arts.
+Angela studied ballet when she was younger and is a qualified dance teacher in Modern Jazz.